Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 Figure 2 examines budgeted revenue from property rates for both Johannesburg and Cape Town over the period 2008/09 to 2025/26.
 Again, the figures to 2023/24 are from the audited financial statements and for the last two years projected from the current budget.
 Intriguingly, Johannesburg performs as well as, if not better than, Cape Town in budgeting accurately for this revenue stream.
 For the financial years 2020/21, 2021/22 and 2022/23 Cape Town saw audited actual revenue realised from property rates fall short of expectations by several hundred million Rand.
 By contrast, Johannesburg’s annual budgets for property rates have accurately predicted rates revenue recognised in most of the last fifteen financial years, and in a number of years the audited outcome has exceeded expectations.
 However, in comparative perspective, Johannesburg faces a major challenge with revenue projected from service charges, as shown in Figure 3.

-Figure 3 shows clearly that actual service charges revenue matched original budget expectations by the City of Johannesburg until 2011/12.
+Figure 3 illustrates that actual service charges revenue matched original budget expectations by the City of Johannesburg until 2011/12.
 Following this, the audited outcome of revenue recognised at the end of the financial year began to fall further and further behind budget projections.
-It is noteworthy that the key change does not seem to have been an overoptimistic expectation in the original budget.
+It is noteworthy that the change in 2012/13 and following does not seem to have been an overoptimistic expectation in the original budget.
 That line seems consistent with previous years.
-Rather the widening gap is due to a falloff in revenue actually recognised.
+Rather the widening gap is due to a falloff in revenue actually recognised by the end of the financial year.
 In 2017/18 the gap surged to almost R4 billion, and in both 2022/23 and 2023/24 it had grown to over R4,6 billion, primarily driven by South Africa’s loadshedding crisis.
-However, by contrast Cape Town’s budgeted and final actual recognised revenue have remained consistently close.
+However, by contrast the lines marking Cape Town’s budgeted and final actual recognised revenue from service charges have remained consistently close.
 Revenue recognised exceeded budgets in all years except 2016/17 and 2017/18, when Cape Town faced its Day Zero water crisis, and in 2022/23 when it too was clearly knocked by loadshedding.

 What are the overall effects of successive years of lost revenue from service operations?
 Figure 4 compares the two cities on the cumulative impact of underrecovery.
-When each year’s gap between budgeted and audited actual revenue from rates and service charges is added up it is evident that Johannesburg was cumulatively short some R23,7 billion on what it had originally budgeted.
-By contrast Cape Town had cumulatively underrecovered just R29 million.
+When each year’s gap between budgeted and audited actual revenue from rates and service charges is added up it is evident that by the end 2023/24 Johannesburg was cumulatively short some R25,3 billion on what it had originally budgeted.
+By contrast Cape Town had cumulatively underrecovered just R29 million by 2023/24.

-It also needs to be noted that this is not the full extent of the gap.
-Again, audited actual revenue recognised is not actual income received, since many consumers who have been billed for services received then fail to pay.
+Again it needs to be noted that this is not the full extent of the gap, since audited actual revenue recognised is not actual income received, with many consumers who have been billed for services received then failing to pay.
 At present the City of Johannesburg’s payment rate on rates and service charges stands at around 85%.
 So many billions more have been lost on bad debts.

 .